FACTBOX-Democrats announce impeachment charges against Trump

 Here are some quotes on the charges: JERROLD NADLER, CHAIR, HOUSE JUDICIARY COMMITTEE

-"Elections are the cornerstone of democracy and are foundational to the rule of law.
-But the integrity of our next election is at risk from a president who has already sought foreign interference in the 2016 and 2020 elections, and who consistently puts himself above country.
-That is why we must act now."
+"No one, not even the president, is above the law."
 "Later this week, the Judiciary Committee will meet to consider these articles of impeachment and make a recommendation to the full House of Representatives."

-ADAM SCHIFF, CHAIR, HOUSE INTELLIGENCE COMMITTEE "The argument 'why don't you just wait' amounts to this: 'Why don't you just let him cheat in one more election?
-Why not let him cheat just one more time?'"
+ADAM SCHIFF, CHAIR, HOUSE INTELLIGENCE COMMITTEE Impeachment "is an extraordinary remedy and one I have been reluctant to recommend," but the president's conduct "left us no choice."

 “To do nothing would make ourselves complicit” in Trump's actions.
 "Even this week the president's lawyer was back in Ukraine seeking to revive the debunked conspiracy theory promoted at the president's behest."